The time limit for the half marathon is 3 hours

 The Team Relay is split into five parts.
 The following distances are approximate: - 6.2 miles - 3.3 miles - 7.2 miles - 4.5 miles - 5 miles

-All those who take part in the Marathon Run, Wheelchair Marathon and Marathon Walk receive a commemorative medal at the finish line.
-Those taking part in the Team Relay and the Fun Run will receive a certificate.
+All those who take part in the Marathon Run, Wheelchair Marathon, Marathon Walk and Team Relay receive a commemorative medal at the finish line.
+Those taking part in the Fun Run will receive a certificate.

 15,451 people took part in the 2015 Deep RiverRock Belfast City Marathon.
 This included 3,001 full marathon entrants, 9,750 relay entrants, 1,200 walk entrants and 1,500 fun run entrants.